 What’s the deal with pads and tampons?

-There are two types of protection you can use during your periods: sanitary towels (pads) or tampons.
+There are lots of different types of protection you can use during your periods, but we'll look at some of the popular options: sanitary towels (pads) or tampons.

 - You attach sanitary towels to the crotch of your knickers.
 This absorbs the blood as it leaves your body.

 - Tampons are internal protection.
 You insert them into your vagina to soak up the blood before it leaves your body.
 You can insert a tampon using your finger or if you don’t want to do that you can use an applicator tampon.
 Some people prefer to use a tampon because you can’t feel it.
 The main thing to remember with tampons is that you need change it every 4-8 hours.